blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

 # Running Blynk myPlant Demo

-1. Download Blynk myPlant app (todo: add link) from Google Play, and run it.
+1. Download [Blynk myPlant app](https://play.google.com/store/apps/details?id=cc.blynk.appexport.demo&hl=en) from Google Play, and run it.

 2. Follow the steps in WiFi provisioning wizard to connect the hardware to your WiFi network: